-Equal Opportunity/Affirmative Action Policy Indiana University pledges to continue its commitment to the achievement of equal opportunity within the university and throughout American society.
+Equal Opportunity/Affirmative Action Policy Indiana University pledges itself to continue its commitment to the achievement of equal opportunity within the university and throughout American society as a whole.
 In this regard, Indiana University will recruit, hire, promote, educate, and provide services to persons based upon their individual qualifications.
-Indiana University prohibits discrimination based on arbitrary consideration of such characteristics as age, color, disability, ethnicity, gender, marital status, national origin, race, religion, sexual orientation, or veteran status.
+Indiana University prohibits discrimination based on arbitrary considerations of such characteristics as age, color, disability, ethnicity, gender, gender identity, marital status, national origin, race, religion, sexual orientation, or veteran status.

 Indiana University shall take affirmative action, positive and extraordinary, to overcome the discriminatory effects of traditional policies and procedures with regard to the disabled, minorities, women, and Vietnam-era veterans.
-An office on each campus monitors the university's policies and assists individuals who have questions or problems related to discrimination.

-Policy Changes Health Professions Programs Admissions Committees are charged with setting the minimum standards for entry into their specific program.
-These policies build upon the School's Undergraduate Degree Requirements including both the minimum degree requirements and basic general education areas.
+Policy Changes IUSM Health Professions Programs Admissions Committees are charged with setting the minimum standards for entry into their specific program.
+These policies build upon the School's Minimum Degree Requirements.
 The School and Program criteria for admission include, but are not limited to the minimum grade point average for admission, specific prerequisite courses required for entry, and minimum number of credit hours needed at program entry.
 Minimum grade point averages can include both cumulative, specific (e.g. math & sciences course), and minimum grade required in each prerequisite course.